Vivek-04022001/documentation/docs/deployment/caching/proxies.md

 It is important to realize that while `plone.app.caching` provides some functionality for controlling how Plone interacts with a caching proxy, the proxy itself must be configured separately.

 Some operations in `plone.app.caching` can set response headers that instruct the caching proxy how to cache content best.
-For example, it is normally a good idea to cache static resources (such as images and stylesheets) and downloadable files in the proxy.
+For example, it's normally a good idea to cache static resources (such as images and stylesheets) and downloadable files in the proxy.
 These include Plone content of the types `File` or `Image`.
 This content will then be served to most users straight from the proxy, which is much faster than Zope.